 When they were coming up with concepts for meetings at J. Arthur's, the design team thought that the people coming to the Memory Café would desire some sort of organized programming.

-They quickly found out, however, that that's not what people with dementia and their caregivers wanted.
+They quickly found out, however, that that is not what people and their caregivers wanted.
 "They just want to be with like-minded people, to develop friendships, to laugh and have fun," says La Bey.
 Removing a strict agenda and presentation-type dialogues encourages an open forum to share more personally.

-And therein lays the key to the unique level of personal support offered by a Memory Café: listening to those who're dealing with dementia in their day-to-day lives.
+And therein lays the key to the unique level of personal support offered by a Memory Café: listening to those who are dealing with dementia in their day-to-day lives.

 "I would like to see more people listen to people who have memory loss," La Bey says, "We're all guessing what it's like.
 There's no need to guess—we just need to ask."